JamesV-S/Jmvs_character_auto_rigging_tool/README.txt

 - System
 - constraint to rig joints
 - update dictionary

+> Get stretch to work on mirrored side!

 > Add button to each section on the ui.
 - Switch back & forth between blueprints, rig_joints, systems, polished.